dockstore/dockstore/_docs/advanced-features.md

 ## Workflow Execution Service (WES) Command Line Interface (CLI)

-The Workflow Execution Service API describes a standard programmatic way to run and manage workflows, see more information here: https://github.com/ga4gh/workflow-execution-service-schemas
+The Workflow Execution Service API describes a standard programmatic way to run and manage workflows.
+See more information here: https://github.com/ga4gh/workflow-execution-service-schemas

 The Dockstore CLI implements a WES client that allows users to submit a request to launch a workflow run, get the status of a run, or cancel a